Greek numerals: Description

-The declining use of ligatures in the 20th century also means that stigma is frequently written as the separate letters ΣΤʹ, although a single keraia is used for the group.
+The declining use of ligatures in the 20th century also means that stigma is frequently written as the separate letters ΣΤ, although a single keraia is used for the group.

 Isopsephy

 The practice of adding up the number values of Greek letters of words, names and phrases, thus connecting the meaning of words, names and phrases with others with equivalent numeric sums, is called isopsephy.
-A similar practice adapted for the Hebrew alphabet is referred to as gematria.
+Similar practices for the Hebrew and English are called gematria and English Qaballa, respectively.